achievegreatness/Developer-Fundamentals/Data Structures/Trees/README.md

       1. Node to be removed has no children  -> algorithm sets the link of the parent to NULL and deletes the requested node.
       2. Node to be removed has one child    -> algorithm cuts node from the tree and links single child with parent of the removed node.
       3. Node to be removed has two children -> find the minumum value in the corresponding subtree.
 Replace value of the node to be removed with found minimum.
 Now, the subtree contains a duplicate.
 Remove the node on subtree to remove the duplicate.

-#####Pros:

-#####Cons:
-* The shape of the tree depends on the order of insertions.
-* When inserting or searching for an element, the key of each visited node has to be compared with the key of the element to be inserted/found.
-Keys may be long and hte run time may increase much.
-To improve the efficiency of the BST, keeping the tree balanced (AVL trees) or reduce the time for key comparison (Radix trees).

 ##Heaps